-During the current fiscal year, the unrestricted net position increased by \$5,220,423 from 2017, to approximately \$46.7 million.
-The Authority appropriated \$974,208 of the unrestricted net position as part of the fiscal year 2019 capital budget to allow for an accelerated timeline for the meter replacement project.
+During the current fiscal year, the unrestricted net position increased by \$3,278,741 from 2018, to approximately \$49.5 million.

-The JCSA's budget consists of five separate funds: Administration, Water, Sewer, Capital Improvements Program and Debt Service.
+The JCSA's budget consists of five separate funds: Administration, Water, Sewer, Capital Improvements Program, and Debt Service.
 The Administration fund is allocated 50% to the Water Fund and 50% to the Sewer Fund.
 For financial reporting purposes, the Capital Improvements Program (CIP) and Debt Service funds are allocated between the Water and Sewer funds, as applicable.

-The fiscal year 2019 budget focuses on obtaining a sustainable long-term water supply and maintaining modern infrastructure and technology.
+The fiscal year 2020 budget focuses on obtaining a sustainable long-term water supply and maintaining modern infrastructure and technology.
 Contributions to the Alternative Water Supply Reserve Fund (found in Unrestricted-Net Position) build dedicated funding for future water sources and reduce future borrowing costs.
 JCSA's Asset Management program has shown that costs to maintain modern infrastructure and technology will increase significantly in the future as more pipes, wells, and pump stations reach the end of their useful lives.
 CIP projects such as meter replacement and contributions to the Repair and Replacement Reserve Fund will allow JCSA to fix aging infrastructure both now and in the future.

-Forty percent of the annual debt service payment will be made from Water Fund operating revenue, up from twenty percent in fiscal year 2018, and a larger proportion of the fiscal year 2019 CIP will be funded with operating revenue than in previous years.
-These two initiatives reduce reliance on facility charge revenue as required by the JCSA Financial Policy adopted in fiscal year 2017.
+Sixty percent of the annual debt service payment will be made from Water Fund operating revenue, up from forty percent in fiscal year 2019, and a larger proportion of the fiscal year 2020 CIP will be funded with operating revenue than in previous years.
+These two initiatives reduce reliance on facility charge revenue as required by the JCSA Financial Policy.

-The fiscal year 2019 Capital Improvements Program budget decreases slightly from \$7,584,449 in fiscal year 2018 to \$7,548,528.
+The fiscal year 2020 Capital Improvements Program budget decreases slightly from \$7,548,528 in fiscal year 2019 to \$7,247,799.

-The fiscal year 2019 budget contains increases in the water and sewer fixed charges and service rates that reflect the multi-year plan from the 2015 comprehensive rate study.
+The fiscal year 2020 budget contains increases in the water and sewer fixed charges and service rates that reflect the multi-year plan from the 2015 comprehensive rate study.
 Incremental increases are required to successfully manage aging infrastructure, fixed costs and debt service coverage and prepare for substantial future water permitting and water sourcing challenges.
-The total monthly water and sewer bill for a typical 5,000 gallons per month residential user will increase by \$2.74 per month from \$36.21 to \$38.95.
+The total monthly water and sewer bill for a typical 5,000 gallons per month residential user will increase by \$3.10 per month from \$38.95 to \$42.05.

 The philosophy of the fixed charge is that the Authority incurs significant costs to maintain infrastructure regardless of usage and the Authority should not be completely reliant on variable revenue to cover these fixed costs.
 The water and sewer fixed charges are based on meter size.
-For a typical residential customer, the quarterly fixed charge for water increases to \$10.56 from \$9.30 and for sewer increases to \$5.95 from \$5.89.
+For a typical residential customer, the quarterly fixed charge for water increases to \$11.99 from \$10.56 and for sewer increases to \$6.01 from \$5.95.

-The fiscal year 2019 budget contains new water and sewer service rates.
-In the Water Fund, the first tier (0-15,000 gallons per quarter) service rate for a typical single family residential customer increases from \$3.18 per 1,000 gallons to \$3.61.
-The second tier (15,001-30,000 gallons per quarter) rate increases from \$6.36 per 1,000 gallons to \$7.22, and the third tier (30,000+ gallons per quarter) rate increases from \$14.93 to \$16.95.
-The water service rate for non-residential and multi-family residential customers increases from \$4.70 per 1,000 gallons to \$5.33.
-The sewer service rate increases from \$3.05 per 1,000 gallons to \$3.08.
+The fiscal year 2020 budget contains new water and sewer service rates.
+In the Water Fund, the first tier (0-15,000 gallons per quarter) service rate for a typical single family residential customer increases from \$3.61 per 1,000 gallons to \$4.10.
+The second tier (15,001-30,000 gallons per quarter) rate increases from \$7.22 per 1,000 gallons to \$8.19, and the third tier (30,000+ gallons per quarter) rate increases from \$16.95 to \$19.24.
+The water service rate for non-residential and multi-family residential customers increases from \$5.33 per 1,000 gallons to \$6.05.
+The sewer service rate increases from \$3.08 per 1,000 gallons to \$3.11.